marcellocordeiro/gameboy-emulator/README.md

 - Improve code and repo quality
 - APU
-- Input
+- Input (implemented for some frontends.
+Needs to be improved)
 - Saving
 - Improve accuracy
   - Implement FIFO fetcher instead of a scanline renderer
 - Better debugging UI
 - More automated ROM tests
 - Pass more tests
-- Game Boy Color support
+- Game Boy Color support (done? ish.)

 ## References